benchristel/sindarin/imperatives.md

 /!

-## Dictionary forms of verbs
+## The dictionary verb-form

 Sindarin wordlists almost always list verbs by a special "dictionary form", which ends in a dash.
-The dictionary form can't be used as-is; you have to add endings (or in some cases, just remove the dash) to use the verb in a sentence.
+The dictionary form can't be used as-is; you have to add endings to use the verb in a sentence.

 ## Direct Objects

 Some verbs don't make a whole lot of sense without a target or [.term direct object] for the action.
 For example, you probably wouldn't say [.s berio!] "protect!" in Sindarin without specifying *what* to protect.
+You'd generally say something like [.s berio i pherian!] "protect the hobbits!", in which case "the hobbits" would be the direct object.

+The direct object can also be a [.term pronoun], like "her", "him", or "me".
+The grammar for using pronouns as direct objects is simpler than the grammar for using nouns, so this lesson only covers pronouns.

+The table below lists the pronouns you can use as direct objects.
+As in English, they come after the
+verb:

+!!example

+[.s Dago &dagger;hon!]
+"Kill him!"

+[.s Aphado hain!]
+"Follow them!"

+[.s Tiro nin!]
+"Watch me!"

+/!

 <table class="columns">
 <tr class="head">